 Return is important in saving as you want to ensure your savings will meet your target goal and, more importantly, match or beat inflation.
 You would be surprised what difference 1% extra would make to your nest egg if you are saving over the long-term.

 Being able to vary your contributions at any given time is important so your savings can be adjusted easily to meet your budget.
-With the Foursight Savings Plans you are free to contribute whatever amount you feel most comfortable with (subject to the minimum fortnightly contribution – currently €40).
-There is no maximum amount you can contribute to the Plan and you can increase/ decrease or stop at any time.
+With Savings Plus you are free to contribute whatever amount you feel most comfortable with (subject to the minimum fortnightly contribution – currently €40).
+There is no maximum amount you can contribute to Savings Plus and you can increase/ decrease or stop at any time.